-Stocks jump on coronavirus relief progress, GameStop, AMC get punished
+Dow, S&P, Nasdaq rise over 1% each, GameStop falls 60%

 Powered by

-GameStop Corp. shares were sharply lower for a second straight day as bulls and bears continue to do battle in the highly volatile stock.
+GameStop Corp. shares fell for the second session as bulls and bears continue to do battle in the highly volatile stock.
+Shares plunged 60% to their largest one-day percentage drop ever.
 Other recent high flyers, including AMC Entertainment Group, Bed Bath & Beyond Inc. and BlackBerry Ltd. were also under pressure.

+In Washington, President Biden met with 10 Republican Senators on Monday afternoon to discuss their approximately $618 billion COVID-19 aid package that would extend a third round of stimulus checks to some Americans, grant an additional $300 a week in supplemental unemployment benefits through June and provide $50 billion for small businesses.
+He lunched with U.S. Treasury Secretary Janet Yellen today who was also meeting with the Democratic caucus.

 |Ticker